-This fall, we decided to set up a shed to use as an outdoor cat shelter for the 3 cats that are in the backyard.
+Several years ago, we set up a shed to use as an outdoor cat shelter for the 3 cats in the backyard.
 At least two of the cats (Midnight and Charcoal) seem to stay in the yard most of the day.
-Pork Chop may only be coming for food.

-Before showing you the shed, I will discuss the storage bin shelters and the straw fort we used last winter.
+Before showing you the shed, I will discuss the storage bin shelters and the straw fort we used in a previopus winter.

-Note: Links in this post to Amazon are affiliate links and I may receive a commission at no extra cost to you if you click the link and then make a purchase.
+Note: Links in this post to Amazon and Chewy are affiliate links and I may receive a commission at no extra cost to you if you click the link and then make a purchase.

 The straw fort as an outdoor cat shelter

 Below is the straw fort.
 It was made using our outdoor table, chairs, and straw.
 Then we covered it with a tarp.
-We used flower pots from a long ago forsaken attempt at gardening in the pots to hold the tarp in place.
+We used flower pots from a long-ago forsaken attempt at gardening in the pots to hold the tarp in place.

-The straw fort worked well for one winter and was very cheap since we had all of the items already besides the straw.
+The straw fort worked well for one winter and was very cheap since we already had all of the items other than the straw.
 And the straw was only $4 a bale from our farmer.